How to avoid fraudulent brokers online

 • The North American Derivatives Exchange, Inc. (NADEX).

 There are scam brokers online that will highlight the fact that binary options are legal in the United States, while conveniently not mentioning the exchange requirement.
+They may imply that any platform offering binary options to U.S. residents is legitimate, which is not the case.
+Always verify that trading takes place on an approved exchange and not on a proprietary offshore platform.

 Be suspicious of unrealistic promises